HL7/fhir-gender-harmony/input/pagecontent/model.md

 systems.
 The gender harmony model enables adaptation of old systems and new technologies.

-In observations, SPCU is used to describe the specific contexts used in the observation.
-For example, the computation of glomerular filtration rate (GFR) based on blood chemistry uses formulas that are different for "male" and "female".
-The SPCU for the GFR report can indicate which formula was used in the computation of that result.
-The expectation is that the patient level SPCU is the default value used in all observations in a report and have an individual SPCU for individual observations when that observation was performed using a different SPCU.
-The Gender Harmony model does not cover the description of individual observations, but the SPCU attribute can be used.
+The SPCU, when used for a specific observation, describes a context that clarifies the settings or reference ranges for the observation.
+For example, the computation of glomerular filtration rate (GFR) based on blood chemistry may use formulas that are different for “male” and “female”.
+The SPCU for the GFR report can indicate which formula should be used in the computation of that result.
+In cases where there is a patient level SPCU, the patient level value can be used as a default (any specific use) value unless a specific SPCU for that observation has been specified, in which case, the specified SPCU should apply.
+The Gender Harmony model does not cover the description of the use of SPCU in type of observation, but the approach for each is the same.

-**Definition**: A categorization of sex derived from observable information such as an organ inventory, recent hormone lab tests, genetic testing, menstrual status, obstetric history, etc.
+**Definition**: A Sex Parameter for Clinical Use is a parameter that provides guidance on how a recipient should apply settings or reference ranges that are derived from observable information such as an organ inventory, recent hormone lab tests, genetic testing, menstrual status, obstetric history, etc..
+This property is intended for use in clinical decision making, and indicates that treatment or diagnostic tests should consider best practices associated with the relevant reference population.

 **Usage Note(s)**: A sex category that supports context specificity, derived from observable information, preferably directly linked to the